 A unique part of the festival is that the results of who moves on is not revealed until the students leave.
 The decision is placed in a sealed envelope and is only opened once they are away from the festival's location.
 Wesley said each year before she opens the decision, she asks the students who they think deserves to move onto the next level.

 "At New Englands they get to do professional theater workshops and they get to see the top plays in all New England," she said.
 "This isn't a competition; it is a showcase.
-So the kids get to perform, they get to see great theater, they network, they do professional theater workshops and they have a banquet at the end."

 The students in the International BaccalaureateTheater class chose the piece.
 Senior Andrea Ameden said there are multiple versions of this play, and once they read it, they knew it was what they should perform.
 The class then edited and cut the play to fit within the festival guidelines of being a one act, one hour play.